How To Work Part-Time, Play and Eat On A Budget: The East-sider's guide

 1. The TGIF Bazaar @ ONE KM

-ONE KM mall (Photo: Tammy Alysha Lui)
+SAMSUNG CSCONE KM mall (Photo: Tammy Alysha Lui)

 TGIF Bazaars holds a weekly flea on weekends at ONE KM, which is a quick 5 minute walk from Paya Lebar MRT.
 Head down for great bargains, and if it gets too hot, you can always duck into ONE KM for some free air-conditioning!